readthedocs/blog/pull-request-builder-general-availability.rst

     GitHub Build Status Reporting for Pull Requests

-You can read more about this new feature in our :doc:`previous blog post announcing it </building-docs-for-pull-requests>` and in our `documentation for the feature <https://docs.readthedocs.io/page/guides/autobuild-docs-for-pull-requests.html>`_.
+You can read more about this new feature in our :doc:`previous blog post announcing it </building-docs-for-pull-requests>` and in our `documentation for the feature <https://docs.readthedocs.io/en/latest/guides/autobuild-docs-for-pull-requests.html>`_.

-Serving docs for every commit
+Serving docs for every branch
 -----------------------------

-Along with building and validating each commit on your repository, **we also host a rendered version of the documentation.**
+Along with building and validating each branch on your repository, **we also host a rendered version of the documentation.**
 This allows you to see exactly how the docs will look when they are deployed.